krasimir/cssx/docs/plugins.md

 # CSSX plugins

 [CSSX client-side library](https://github.com/krasimir/cssx/tree/master/packages/cssx) accepts plugins in the form of JavaScript functions.
-Every function accepts a raw JavaScript literal and should return such one.
+Every function accepts a raw JavaScript literal and should return the same.
 For example:

 ```js
 // defining the plugin